Protein-Interactions/BolognaMaster/practicals/tutorial_on_docking_results_using_chimera.md

     *res-name  res-num.chain  atom-name*

-You can see from the balloons that this structure contains two peptide chains, A and "No ID", and no water (HOH residues).
+You can see from the balloons that this structure contains two peptide chains, A and X, and no water (HOH residues).

 ## Selection with the mouse